How To Attach String Lights To Pool Cage?

 Source of photo

-Can You Hang String Lights Over A Pool?
+5 Ways To Hang String Lights Over A Pool

 How Do You Keep String Lights From Sagging?